jackyzha0/jackyzha0.github.io/content/thoughts/writing.md

 ### Aspects of Stories
 - McGuffin: an object, device, or event that is necessary to the plot and the motivation of the characters, but insignificant, unimportant, or irrelevant in itself.
 - The universal grammar for stories: character + conflict = change
 - Plot: the how of the story.
-Explicit
+Explicit.
+A series of actions, taken by characters, towards their wants, needs or desires
 - Theme: the why of the story, the "so what".
 Should be
 	- Universal
 	- Specific